My Dog Ate Burnt Wood What Should I Do?

 Dogs eat the strangest things at times!
-Some dogs will eat twigs and sticks, while others even try to eat burnt wood out of the fireplace!
+Some dogs will chew twigs and sticks, while others even try to eat burnt wood out of the fireplace!
 But what happens if a dog eats burnt wood?

 Has your dog eaten burnt wood?
 Are you worried the burnt wood will make your dog sick?
 If so, you’ve come to the right place.
 We understand it can be scary when your dog eats something he shouldn’t have.